Arithmetic level raising for certain quaternionic unitary Shimura variety: Tate cycles on the quaternionic unitary Shimura variety

 \begin{remark}The first assumption is usually known in literature as that of $\fracm$ being a non-Eisenstein ideal.
-It is satisfied if $\fracm$ is associated to a cuspidal automorphic representation of general type.
+It is expected to be satisfied if $\fracm$ is associated to a cuspidal automorphic representation of general type and a large image assumption on the residual Galois representation.
 The second assumption is more serious.
-This is reasonable assumption in light of the recent work of Caraiani-Scholze \cite{CS-compact, CS-non-compact} and recent advances by Koshikawa \cite{Kos-a, Kos-b}.
-Although they deal with certain unitary Shimura varieties, the methods are general enough to treat at least our cases: if one assumes that $\pi$ has an unramified type $\rmI$ component which is generic modulo $l$, then combining the proof of Koshikawa \cite{Kos-b} with a semi-perversity result of the pushforward along the Hodge-Tate period map \cite{Santos}, one can prove that $\fracm$ satisfies $(2)$.

-If we make the assumption that $\rmX_{\Pa}(\rmB)$ has good reduction at $l$ and that $\pi$ is ordinary at $l$, then the method of \cite{MT-van} could be used to show that the Assumption \ref{vanishing} is fulfilled.
+This is reasonable assumption in light of the recent work of Caraiani--Scholze \cite{CS-compact, CS-non-compact} and recent advances by Koshikawa \cite{Kos-a, Kos-b}.
+Although they deal with certain unitary Shimura varieties, the methods are general enough to treat at least our cases: if one assumes that $\pi$ has an unramified type $\rmI$ component which is generic modulo $\ell$, then combining the proof of Koshikawa \cite{Kos-b} with a semi-perversity result of the pushforward along the Hodge-Tate period map, one can potentially prove that $\fracm$ satisfies $(2)$.
+Such extensions of their results are recently obtained by Hamann--Lee in \cite[Corollary 5.6]{HL-vanishing}.
+In another direction, if we make the assumption that $\rmX_{\Pa}(\rmB)$ has good reduction at $\ell$ and that $\pi$ is ordinary at $\ell$, then the method of \cite{MT-van} could be used to show that the Assumption \ref{vanishing} is fulfilled.

-We also conjecture that the product of Shimura curves for $\rmB$ embedded in $\Sh(\rmB, \rmK_{\Pa})$ has an affine complement.
-Then the above assumption can be proved if one assumes that the residual Galois representation has large image.
-This is the analogue of the fact that the Igusa divisor on the classical Siegel threefold has an affine complement. \end{remark}